MaximeArn/Docker-formation/README.md

 #### Inspect resource consumption

 the `docker container stats` command lists every container and give us informations about ressources they consume (CPU, Memory...)

+## Dockerfile

+#### What is a Dockerfile

+A Dockerfile contains instructions for Docker to build an image automatically.

+A Dockerfile is made up of three parts:

+- A **basic image**.
+This is the image from which you will make the modifications to create your image.
+You are not going to create an operating system on your own!

+- The **instructions**.
+They are Docker commands allowing you to detail all the modifications to be made to the base image to lead to your final image, for example your backend application.

+- The **action**.
+This is the command that is executed by default when the image is launched in a container.